 \section{Introduction}

 In disease mapping, especially for mapping rare diseases, the observed disease count may exhibit extra Poisson variation.
 Hence, the standardized mortality ratios (SMRs), a basic investigative tool for epidemiologists, may be highly variable.
-Subsequently, in maps of SMRs, the most variable values, arising typically from low population areas, tend to be highlighted, masking the true underlying pattern of disease risk.
-To address the issue of such overdispersion, the field of disease mapping has flourished in the last decade with a variety of estimation methods and spatial models for latent levels of the model hierarchy.
-In particular, there have been many developments related to Bayesian hierarchical models, which allow the risk in an area to borrow strength from neighboring areas where the disease risks are similar to produce maps of ``smoothed'' estimates of disease rates; see for example \citet {Besag1991,Clayton1992,Lawson2000, Best2005}.
+Consequently, in maps of SMRs the most variable values (arising typically from low population areas) tend to be highlighted, masking the true underlying pattern of disease risk.
+To address this overdispersion issue, the field of disease mapping has flourished in the last decade with a variety of estimation methods and spatial models for latent levels of the model hierarchy.
+In particular, there have been many developments related to Bayesian hierarchical modelling which allow the estimate of the risk in a particular area to borrow strength from neighbouring areas where the disease risks are similar in order to produce maps of ``smoothed'' estimates of disease rates \cite{Besag1991,Clayton1992,Lawson2000, Best2005}.

-Identification of outlier (or divergent) regions with unusually high or low residual risk of a disease is an important statistical task.
-There are a few reasons to hunt outlier regions.
-One is to check whether an assumed model captures adequately the overall pattern of residual heterogeneity in disease risk across the map.
-If there are many outlier regions, it will indicate that the model need to be improved.
-Another reason is that the identification of outlier regions provides a guideline for practical investigation because these regions represent ``hot-spots'' or ``cold-spots'' of the disease.
-More discussions of the importance of outlier detection can be found from~\citet{stern2000posterior}, \citet{Marshall03}, \citet{marshall2007identifying} and the references therein.